-Table 2-13.
+Table 2-15.
 Multicast Page Parameters

 Web Page Item Description Enable Multicast Operation Enables or disables multicast operation.
 Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
 SIP calls are considered priority 4.5 .
-See Section 2.4.9.1, "Assigning Priority" for more details.
+See Section 2.4.10.1, "Assigning Priority" for more details.
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port Enter the port number for this multicast group (5 character limit [range can be from 2000 to 65535]).
 Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
-Name Assign a descriptive name for this multicast group (25 character limit). Веер When selected, the device will play a beep before multicast audio is sent.
+Name Assign a descriptive name for this multicast group (25 character limit).
+Buffer Device will buffer up to four minutes of audio and then play back the recording after the multicast stream finishes or after the buffer is full. Веер When selected, the device will play a beep before multicast audio is sent.
 Relay When selected, the device will activate a relay before multicast audio is sent.
+Preview Use this button to preview the strobe flashing behavior for the Multicast Strobe Settings .
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.